 When I first got together with the Man on the Piccadilly Line people would talk about “training him up” which is a strange way to speak about a human and I’m not sure if any of his friends asked him the same question about me.
 We’ve allowed this idea that men would be “lost” without women or need us to improve them to take hold.
 It is unfair, untrue and never said by men about women.
 It’s the female equivalent of the man that talks about “her indoors” or “the old ball and chain.”

 I’ve never heard any of my male friends say, “Yeah she’s putting on weight.
 I’ve told her she needs to get rid of her tummy so she’s joined a gym.
 I’ve bought her some new clothes to try and replace those god awful cardigans she wears.”
 (I’m a big fan of a cardigan.)
 Yet it’s a common theme women trying to “improve” their partner and not in a “helping them achieve their dreams” sort of way.
 In a “wear this, eat this and be a bit more like this” sort of way.
 It’s not by ANY means all, or even most, women but it’s enough.

 I am a feminist.
 This means I will always fight for equality between the sexes.
 I’m not saying that men deserve to be held up on a pedestal and neither am I denying that women still suffer at the of hands inequality far more than men do.
-But let’s just agree now that if we wouldn’t want it said about women, we won’t say it about men.
+But let’s be vigilant.
+The fight for equality is not won by indulging lazy stereotyping.